 - In a large salad bowl mix lettuce and fruit.
 Just before serving, add dressing and coat.
-Tip: Children may use tablespoons to measure pineapple and grapes into measuring cup.
+Tip: Children may use tablespoons to measure pineapple and grapes into a measuring cup.
 This is also an opportunity to talk about blender safety.
 Tell the children that the teacher will always operate.

 Did you try a new food today?
 Let's see what happens to Charlie and Lola in this very funny story, I Will Never Not Ever Eat A Tomato.
-The author, or person that wrote the book also drew the pictures.
-She is both author and illustrator.
+The author, or person that wrote the book, also drew the pictures.
+She is both an author and illustrator.
 Her name is Lauren Child.

 We have all been chefs today.
 The writer of this book is a chef.
 His name is Tyler Florence.
 The title of the story is Tyler Makes Pancakes!
 (After reading, sing CeCe's Chef Song and play the memory game.)